kkumyk/python-and-sql-for-data-engineering/SQL/snowflake/snowpro_prep.md

 ##  2. <a name='AccountAccessandSecurity-18'></a>Account Access and Security - (18%)
 ##  3. <a name='PerformanceandCostOptimizationConcepts-16'></a>Performance and Cost Optimization Concepts -	(16%)
 ##  4. <a name='DataLoadingandUnloading-12'></a>Data Loading and Unloading -	(12%)

+### Semi-Structured Data

+- How will you store JSON data in Snowflake?
+   - Using a column of the [VARIANT](https://docs.snowflake.com/en/user-guide/semistructured-considerations) type.
+   - Semi-structured data is saved as VARIANT type in Snowflake tables, with a maximum limit size of 16 MB of uncompressed data, and it can be queried using JSON notation.
+However, in practice, the maximum size is usually smaller due to internal overhead.
+The maximum size is also dependent on the object being stored.
+   - A [VARIANT](https://docs.snowflake.com/en/sql-reference/data-types-semistructured#variant) can store a value of any other type, including OBJECT and ARRAY.

 ##  5. <a name='DataTransformations-18'></a>Data Transformations -	(18%)
 ##  6. <a name='DataProtectionandDataSharing-12'></a>Data Protection and Data Sharing -	(12%)